 Examples of price skimming

-Let’s see how does it look like in real life when we examine the strategy with some examples.
+Let’s see what it looks like in real life when we examine the strategy with some examples.
 We will consider some popular product categories.

 No price skimming example list can be complete without mentioning Apple.
 Apple is a classic example of employing this pricing strategy in just about all its products.
 Remember the time when the iPod was launched for the very first time or maybe that time when the iPhone was launched.
 They were both products of novelty with expensive pricing.
 But the older generation of the product saw a massive price cut making way for the newer generation.
 Circling back to the same Diffusion of Innovation theory the price cut made it approachable to so many more people who now saw an immense value that some time ago was an exorbitant piece of electronics.